So, you want to get into currency trading?

 - And 1:20 for all other pairs

-There is also the Foreign Exchange Committee (FXC), sponsored by the Federal Reserve Bank of New York, that is working on guidance to Foreign currency trading in the United States since 1978.
+There is also the Foreign Exchange Committee (FXC), sponsored by the Federal Reserve Bank of New York.
+They have been working on guidance to Foreign currency trading since 1978.

 Forex regulations and control